 - Find Tax Preparation Assistance – Two IRS programs offer in-person assistance to elderly and low-income taxpayers: Volunteers Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE).
 The IRS2Go app can help you find the nearest access to these resources by entering your zip code and a mileage range that covers your traveling abilities.
 Directions to the facilities are also available.

-Previous versions of IRS2Go allowed you to request a tax return transcript in case you could not find last year's return, but that feature has is not available on the latest version.
-However, you can still order IRS transcripts on the IRS website through the "Get Transcript" tool.
-Transcripts will be sent via the U.S. Postal Service to your address on record — so make sure that the IRS has your current address.
-As of this writing, transcripts are not available electronically thanks to last year's data breach problem.
+Previous versions of IRS2Go allowed you to request a tax return transcript in case you could not find last year's return, but that feature is not available on the latest version.
+However, you can still order IRS transcripts on the IRS website through the "Get Transcript" tool and receive them online or via US mail.

-The IRS website maintains a high level of security, however, keep in mind that to maintain that security you need to keep wireless connections secure.
-It's inconvenient to have your Facebook account hacked, but it is even far more harmful to allow thieves access to your IRS account (and therefore your refund) inadvertently.
+The IRS website maintains a high level of security.
+However, keep in mind that to maintain that security you need to keep wireless connections secure.
+It's inconvenient to have your Facebook account hacked, but it is far more harmful to allow thieves access to your IRS account (and therefore your refund) inadvertently.
 Avoid insecure wireless connections, whether they are public or private.

 The IRS is trying to make your tax preparation and filing experience as convenient as possible, and the IRS2Go app is an important part of their overall strategy.
 Download the app and check out the capabilities prior to preparing your taxes so that you can feel comfortable with using the app before the tax-filing deadline approaches.
 Feel free to give the IRS feedback about your experience with IRS2Go so that they can make further improvements in version 6.0.